fenio/dumb-provisioner/README.md

 ### What's that?

-Just a basic script and set of config files that will help you boot/install Wyse terminals with the Debian stable over network.
+Just a basic script and set of config files that will help you generate files needed to boot/install Wyse terminals with the Debian stable over network.
-Ok now I'm also using it for installing VMs in my homelab so it can be used for other purposes.
+Ok now I'm also using it for installing VMs in my homelab so it can be used for other purposes as well.

 ### Why didn't you use foreman/packer/\<whatever\>?

 It was just overkill for my needs.
 Also such tools assume you have IPMI/ILO or other advanced BMC management in your HW.
 It's not the case with Wyse terminals.
-But I managed to force them to autoboot from network ;)
+But I found a way to force them to netboot from working Linux system.

+Also.
+While there are plenty of guides to make your own netbooting/bootstrapping I found that majority of them use legacy/BIOS and solutions like pxelinux and while I was experimenting with them I found them really unreliable.
+So if you're trying to boot UEFI based systems do NOT try to do this with pxelinux.
+They say they support it but it's really poor and buggy support.
+Don't waste time like me and go straigh to the grub based solutions.

 ### What exactly is pxe.sh doing?

-It downloads the netboot tarball, extracts kernel/initrd and creates boot image.
+It downloads the netboot tarball, extracts kernel/initrd and creates boot image based on grub bootloader.
 And it keeps all relevant files in pxe/ subdirectory.
 It should be run from Debian system... well Ubuntu should probably work too.